 Partial participants

-Similarly, the program staff provided contact information for four partial participants (customers that applied for the program and/or started participating in the program but dropped out at some stage prior to implementing projects and receiving an incentive) in 2021.
+Similarly, the utility program staff provided contact information for four partial participants (customers that applied for the program and/or started participating in the program but dropped out at some stage prior to implementing projects and receiving an incentive) in 2021.
 Therefore, the team attempted to interview all 2021 partial program participants.
 A summary of contact attempts is provided in Table 4-2.
 Each contact was contacted up to three times via email and up to two times via phone.
 Partial participants were customers that had exposure to the SEM program; they joined and then dropped out.
 The DNV team attempted to keep these interviews to no longer than 30 minutes and offered a $50 gift card to incentivize partial participants to complete the interview.

 The interviews included a mix of closed-ended and open-ended questions.
 Specifically, the team investigated: